 B.5.
 Playing Time Requirements.
 Minimum playing time per player shall be 1/3 of the game, unless the player is subject to reasonable team discipline or injury, WHICH SHALL BE CLEARLY COMMUNICATED BY THE COACH TO THE PLAYER AND FAMILY before the game begins.

 B.6.
-Age Limits – The term “youth” shall mean any amateur player who has not attained his or her 19th birthday before the first day of August of the seasonal year in which they apply for registration.
+Age Limits.
+The term “youth” shall mean any amateur player who has attained his or her 19th birthday before the first day of August of the seasonal year in which they apply for registration.
 Players attaining the limiting age for any group on or after January 1st will be eligible to play for the remainder of the seasonal year.
-All teams, unless otherwise approved by the CASL Board of Directors, shall divide play in the following age groupings:
+All teams, unless otherwise approved by the CASL Board of Directors, shall divide playing in the following age groupings:

 Under 19 years, Under 16 years, U15 Non-High School, Under 13 years, Under 12 years, Under 11 years, Under 10 years, and Under 9 years.